US-CBP/cbp-style-guide/src/docs/components/tables.md

 A table's complexity and needs can vary greatly.
 This pattern provides many different features a table _may_ have.
 Features can be mixed and matched based on your needs.
 Don't include features unless they're actually needed.

+#### Accessibility
+- Simple tables can have two levels of headers.
+Each header cell should have scope="col" or scope="row".
+- Complex tables are tables with more than two levels of headers.
+Each header should be given a unique id and each data cell should have a headers attribute with each related header cell’s id listed.
+- When adding a title to a table, include it in a <caption> tag inside of the <table> element.
 &nbsp;

 </div>